Hot products, big profits

 4. Hit Order and do a little happy dance.

 Your printed t-shirt will arrive in just a few days, ready to wear, gift, or photograph for your store.
-It’s also a great moment to test out different t-shirt styles, fabric blends, or printing methods before ordering in bulk or selling online.
+This is a great moment to test different t-shirt styles, fabric blends, or printing methods before ordering in bulk.

 Step 5: Publish and start selling